The illusion of saving money

 “Sales are deliberately orchestrated to make people panic that they are at risk of losing out on the promise of happiness unless they act fast” – clinical psychologist Dr Jonathan Pointer, as quoted by Lauren Sharkey in ‘The Problem With Black Friday, According To Environmental Experts’, Bustle, 2019

-Black Friday can also be an oasis for online scams.
 Consumers should be extra careful not to let the holiday ‘magic’ lure them into phishing schemes and credit card skimming.

 The environmental impact of Black Friday

 It would be unfair to say that all Black Friday offers are evil lies in order to take advantage of poor consumers.
 Some can be a great occasion to save money if you are in the right place at the right time.
 However, we cannot ignore the massive environmental impact of this event.